-At Glendower Prep School we
+At Glendower Prep School we:

-- ensure that children with SEN engage in the activities of school alongside children who do not have SEN. - designate a teacher to be responsible for co-ordinating SEN provision (the special educational needs coordinator, or SENDCo; also sometimes known as Learning Support co-ordinator). - inform parents when they are making special educational provision for a child. - Respond quickly to assessment reports sought by parents.
+- ensure that children with SEN engage in the activities of school alongside children who do not have SEN. - designate a teacher to be responsible for co-ordinating SEN provision (the special educational needs co-ordinator, or SENDCo; also, sometimes known as Learning Support co-ordinator).